Oral Session Guidelines

 Oral sessions provide an opportunity for several speakers to present their findings/papers in a formal setting.

 Individual abstracts are grouped with abstracts focusing on a similar topic to create an hour and a half session.
-Presenters can determine the amount of time allocated for their presentation by viewing their session in the Online Program (Available June 3).
+Presenters can determine the amount of time allocated for their presentation by viewing their session in the Online Program.
 Be sure to limit the presentation to the time allotted.

-Presenters can upload their handouts in PowerPoint or PDF format at no charge prior to the Annual Meeting.
-Handouts will be a permanent part of the Online Program.
-Handouts can be uploaded in the Speaker's Corner (check your acceptance email for a direct link to YOUR PERSONAL speaker's corner).
+Presenters can also upload handouts in PowerPoint or PDF in the Speaker's Corner.
+Handouts will become a permanent part of the Online Program.

 Printed papers and materials for your presentation should be sent ahead to your hotel, addressed to your attention and labeled "Hold for Arrival" or brought with you.
 Do not send any materials directly to the Convention Center.

-- Detailed instructions on how to use PowerPoint can be found at www.microsoft.com
+- Detailed instructions on how to use PowerPoint can be found on the Microsoft site.

 - Give an opening statement to acquaint the audience with the nature and purpose of the research.